haseeb-cb/fundamentals-of-gis/Content/1_Exercise.md

 	- Toggle *Editing* on in the *Digitization Toolbar*

-	- Find a red point on the georeferenced raster.
-Make sure the tampere_roads layer is selected in the layers panel.
+	- Find a red point on the georeferenced raster and select the tampere_roads layer in the layers panel.

 	- Using the *Identify features* tool, click on a line feature in the tampere_roads layers where is the bus stop is located and scroll through the attributes until you find the name of the road

-	- Next, select the tampere_bus_stops layer.
+	- Next, select the tampere_bus_stops layer again.
 Choose *Add Point Feature* from the *Digitization Toolbar*.
 You don’t need to close the Identify features window to do this.

 	- Click on the red dot in the georeferenced raster.
 This will add a point, and prompt you to add attributes for the fields.
 In ID enter numbers (1 for the first point, 2 for the second…) and the name of the road in road_locat.
 Press OK.